shuhei/knowledge/zurich.md

 - Ooki’s tantanmen is my favorite ramen in Zürich.
 Their other non-ramen dishes are great as well, which I don’t see often at other ramen restaurants.
 Especially, their tempura is great.
 - Maru is a small imbiss in Zürich HB.
 You can get various rice bowls and udon noodles.
 They also have nice green tea (real matcha!) and sweets from Atelier Okashi.
+- Bimi: sushi
+- Ninja Noodles in Jona, SG: Not in Zürich, but in less than an hour by train.
+Shio ramen is one of the best ramen that I have had in Europe.

 ### Groceries